charlesmchen/WeView2/Tutorial1.md

 <source src="videos/video-C0E146FB-9E8D-4D94-9801-930842817EE7-34104-0001266CBF84E648.webm" type="video/webm" />
 </video>

 * If a WeView is resized, its contents are automatically re-layed out.
-If any of its subviews are themeselves WeViews, they are also layed out.
+If any of its subviews are themselves WeViews, they are also layed out.
 * If a WeView's layout has extra space, its contents are positioned based on __alignment__.
 By default, a horizontal layout has center alignment.
 * A WeView layout has separate __hAlign__ (left, center, right) and __vAlign__ (top, center, bottom) properties.
 * You can set alignment with _\[WeViewLayout setHAlign:\]_ or _\[WeViewLayout setVAlign:\]_ or you can set multiple margins at once with methods like _\[UIView setMargin:\]_.